-5Chemmanur, Krishnan, and Nandy (2011) and Kerr, Lerner, and Schoar (2011) provide evidence that counterparties acquire much information about each other before financing.
+7Chemmanur, Krishnan, and Nandy (2011) and Kerr, Lerner, and Schoar (2011) provide evidence that counterparties acquire much information about each other before financing.
+Section 7 discusses a model extension with one-sided asymmetric information.

-6The survey evidence from Gompers, Gornall, Kaplan, and Strebulaev (2019) provides empirical support for this assumption, which contrasts with the perfect competition assumption in most previous theoretical work.
+8The survey evidence from Gompers, Gornall, Kaplan, and Strebulaev (2019) provides empirical support for this assumption, which contrasts with the perfect competition assumption in most previous theoretical work.
 The authors find that 80% of the contracts (i.e., term sheets) offered by early-stage VCs lead to a closed deal.
 Some of the remaining 20% likely fall through for reasons unrelated to competing term sheet options for the entrepreneur, such as intellectual property ownership issues or other legal complications.
 This finding is consistent with the average entrepreneur having few contemporaneous contract alternatives.
-In addition, we estimated a modified version of the model where the entrepreneur receives more of the surplus over her outside option.
+Casual conversations with first-time entrepreneurs confirm that at early stages of startup financings, there is little room for contract negotiation.
+Nevertheless, in Section 7 we present an extension that allows the entrepreneur to retain a fraction of the startup's surplus over and above her outside option.
 The qualitative results do not change.